-Front-end development should cease to be a
+Front-end development should cease to be a profession.

 Today I tried to provoke my twitter time line by stating that the discipline of front-end development should cease to exist.
 Part of it should become part of Visual Web Design, and part of it should become part of the discipline Web Development.
 Provoking worked, discussing the provocation is harder.
 I’ll try to explain what I mean.